 Think about whether they are positive or detrimental to your life, and if the latter, think about what was the trigger for it to exist and what keeps that belief alive?
 Once you know such facts, then you can go about replacing such negativity with beliefs that are better for you.
 Finally, stay wary of cognitive biases that can confound and confront you, they can and do creep back into your life!!

-The FULL version of this article is featured in our quarterly eZine, ‘Holistic Living Magazine’… grab YOUR copy now at NO COST and read many more articles about beliefs too!
+You can read the FULL version of this magazine in our quarterly eZine, ‘Holistic Living Magazine,’ look for Edition 9 on this archive page.
+There’s many more articles about beliefs waiting for you too!

 Cassandra Jones – Editor At Large For Holistic Living Magazine